Skip to content

 #Will TikTok ever come to Roku officially?

 That’s uncertain.
 TikTok faced a federal ban in the US in January 2025, and while the app returned, its long-term status depends on ongoing negotiations around data security and ownership.
-Even if those issues resolve, Roku and TikTok would still need to reach a distribution agreement.
+Even if those issues resolve, Roku and TikTok would still need to reach a separate distribution agreement.

 #Can you control TikTok with the Roku remote during mirroring?